 Also, Magic Erasers generally come in a 2 pack.
 This will be much more economical with packaging alone.
 The results are exactly the same.
 Click play above to view the video tutorial now ^

 Did you know that you can also make your own Magic Wall Wash using a few simple ingredients?
 This quantity makes enough for a small room so you can adjust to suit.
 If you make too much, don’t worry, you can store it in a bottle for later use.

 The creator of the recipe recommends you do a patch test on a small and inconspicuous area of your wall.
 Given that types of paints and surfaces can vary, you don’t want to make it worse!

 We love The Thrifty Couple and they come up with some amazing ideas.
 This Homemade Magic Eraser Wall Wash is just one example of their genius.
 As you can see above, it really works!

 Add the teaspoon of Baking Soda and mix well together until the water looks clear and colorless.
-If you purchase Magic Erasers you’ll find they can crumble away quite quickly after a few uses so by using an ordinary sponge to clean stains with the Wall Wash recipe below you’ll be saving money as the sponge will last longer.
+If you purchase Magic Erasers you’ll find they can crumble away quite quickly after a few uses.
+It’s best to use an ordinary sponge to clean stains with the Wall Wash recipe.
+This way, you’ll be saving money as the sponge will last longer.

 remove tarnish from silver